Frequently Asked Questions

 You have stated that much of your writing is autobiographical.
 How much?

 In its earliest form, Paperboy started out as a memoir.
 There is only one character in the book, Mr. Spiro, who does not come directly from my childhood.
-Some have called it an “autobiographical novel.”
-I think that’s accurate.
+Some have called the book an “autobiographical novel.”
+I think that’s accurate for all my books.

-Copyboy is more fictional in nature, but I did make a solo trip to New Orleans when I was 17, I did work at a newspaper in my teens and I did survive a Louisiana hurricane.
+Copyboy is slightly more fictional in nature, but I did make a solo trip to New Orleans when I was 17.
+I did work at a newspaper in my teens.
+I did meet an interesting family on the Louisiana Gulf Coast.
+I did survive a hurricane that ravaged New Orleans.

 Mr. Spiro says in Paperboy that more truth can be found in fiction like a painting can hold more truth than a photograph.
-I think I will just leave it at that.
+I think I’ll just leave it at that.

 Why did you wait until you were 60 years old to start writing fiction?